mboysan/ping-pong-mpi-tcp/slurm/README.md

-This directory contains the slurm scripts to run the tests on the Rocket cluster.
+This directory contains the slurm scripts to run the tests on the Rocket cluster in the `./scripts` folder and the data collected in the `./data` folder.
 Please note that you should modify the scripts to make them work for your own needs.
-The collected results from the tests are located in the `./data/` directory.